-The research interests of the department cover a wide spectrum of topics, including mathematical biology (computational neuroscience), mathematical finance (modeling and analysis of problems arising from banking, insurance, and investment), scientific computing (computational fluid dynamics, robotics, and media flow), and core mathematics (analysis, dynamics, topology, geometry, and algebra).
+The research interests of the department cover a wide spectrum of topics, including mathematical biology (computational neuroscience), mathematical finance (modeling and analysis of problems arising from banking, insurance, and investment), scientific computing (computational fluid dynamics, multiphysics problems, and media flow), and core mathematics (analysis, dynamics, topology, geometry, and algebra).

 Peer Mentoring Opportunities